About

-Riding my bike with my Black Labrador puppy was the best thing in the world (not to mention a strange attraction for daughters of those super rich summer dinks).
-My group of friends and I continued to ride our BMX bikes and raise as much shit as possible: vandalizing everything in our paths and fighting people because we had the unlimited energy of youth and couldn’t be constrained school or social contracts.
+Riding my bike with my Black Labrador puppy was the best thing in the world.
+My group of friends and I continued to ride our BMX bikes down the hallways of the schools and everywhere cars couldn’t go.
 The BMX bike became a symbol of troubled youth on our small island and no parents would permit their kids to ride or hang out with us.
-Because we spent so much time in the detention room we ground up Vivarin pills, snorted them, and rode our BMX bikes very fast and bloodied our knees and elbows.
-I barely finished grade school and went to high school which sucked even worse.
-I had nothing to contribute and it hurt.
+We spent more time in the detention room than actual class.
+We ground up Vivarin pills, snorted them, and rode our BMX bikes very fast and bloodied our knees and elbows.
+I barely finished grade school and went to high school which sucked.
 Freshman year 1986 I hung out with my friends who were trouble but offered more solidarity and loyalty than I saw in anyone else.

-My year was up and I went back to society ready to conquer the world.
-Reform school combined with the can-do attitude of those on Martha’s Vineyard enabled me to do anything.
-I promptly started my own landscaping business at age 16 and rode bike as much as I could.
+While in high school I started my own landscaping business at age 16 and rode bike as much as I could.
 I bought my first bike from Cycle Works which was a Centurion racing bike with a Miami Vice color scheme.
 The bike rode so fast I couldn’t believe it.
 I hung out at the bike shop on rainy days and ran into a couple racers who invited me to come with them to the Plymouth Rock Criterium.
 Seeing this race changed everything for me – the speeds, corners, tactics, aggression, and rain all added up to my destiny.
 I started to train and ride with other racers and then won my first citizens race.
-From there I got my racing license and kept winning Category 4 races.
-I became a “Cat 3” racer and still won.
+From there I got my racing license, quickly made it up to “Cat 2” and kept winning races.
 Then I met Frank Jennings who saw my potential and coached me to win more and larger races.
 I won dozens of races and got lots of sponsors.
-By now I was a high school Junior and felt invincible.

-When I got out, I promptly applied to a number of colleges, eventually heading out to Western Massachusetts to attend UMass Amherst.
+I attended UMass Amherst for business.
 I raced collegiate for UMass and won them some victories.
-College was amazing, the stuff I learned was actually relevant and the students were worldly.
-In 1996 after five years I graduated Summa Cum Laude and tried to get a job on Wall Street.
-As a convict I got some “interesting” job offers but really wanted to stay out of prison so I started my own business providing computer services and couriering.
-I rode and raced but nothing like I used to, it was like the passion was gone.
+I still raced but not like I used to, it was like the passion was gone.
 I did well by taking risks and being aggressive.
-I often rode tight courses like I was on a BMX bike and dropped riders that were much faster than I was – but for what?
-Amateur racing is filled with catty dickbag riders who think they’re better than you even if you win the fucking race.
+I often rode tight courses like I was on a BMX bike and dropped riders that were much stronger than I was – but for what? racing wasn’t really inclusive.
 I was stuck racing Cat 2 trying to decide what to do.
-I kept couriering and fixing peoples computers.
 I went on Critical Mass rides for comic relief and it was in 2001 that I met my friend John McLean who sported a shoulder camera.
-Bikes had helped me get out of a self destructive cycle, but it wasn’t until I saw this footage that I finally understood my calling in life.
+Bikes had helped me get out of a self-destructive cycle as a teenager, but it wasn’t until I saw this footage that I finally understood my calling in life.

 I spent a long time experimenting with different ways to film from my bike before coming up with my helmet camera system.
 My first attempt used a lot of gaffers tape and some tupperware lids to keep the camera level on my head.
 While I got some decent film with this cobbled together approach, I knew I could do better.